THE CHURCH of OUR LADY of GOOD HOPE, Fort Good Hope, North West Territories Canada

 This is a historic Carpenter Gothic-style Roman Catholic church located on a bluff overlooking the Mackenzie River in this tiny native community.
 Only 13.7 by 7.6m in size, it was built as a mission of the Oblate Fathers.
 Father Emile Petitot, a renowned ethnologist, linguist and geographer of the Canadian northwest was a resident of the mission from 1864 to 1879.
 It was designated a National Historic Site of Canada in 1977.

-The simple exterior of simple white wooden clapboard siding, a steep pitched roof, lancet windows and lancet entryway make it a plain example of the style.
+The simple exterior of simple white wooden clapboard siding, a steeply pitched roof, lancet windows and a lancet entryway make it a plain example of the style.

 About admin